-Chocolate Dipped Macaroons are not only delicious, they are surprisingly easy to make.
-You can whip up a batch of these bakery style Chocolate Dipped Macaroons at home in under an hour!
+Chocolate Dipped Macaroons are delicious and surprisingly easy to make.
+You can whip up a batch of these bakery style Chocolate Dipped Coconut Macaroons at home in under an hour.
+That said, when the coconut lovers in your life try these cookies, one batch likely will not be enough!

 How do you make chocolate dipped macaroons?